-Of course a good 5S system in the warehouse will create a leaner, more efficient workflow.
+Implementing the 5S system in your warehouse will create a leaner, more efficient workflow.
 But the rewards ripple out much farther than that.
-Cutting down on the time it takes to pack and ship orders means customers receive them faster and labor costs decrease.
-This increases company profit while potentially lowering the customer cost.
-Incorporating floor marking into your 5S warehouse system will increase its organization and efficiency.
+5S may help cut down on the time it takes to pack and ship orders means customers receive them faster and labor costs decrease, increasing company profit while potentially lowering the customer cost.
+Floor marking can be a critical component of your 5S warehouse system and may increase its organization and efficiency.

 - Clear all paths.
 Forklift need servicing?
 New inventory in the way?
 Designate an area with floor marking tape so transitioning items don't impede traffic flow.